coachaki/ouc-gadgets/responsive-images/readme.md

 1. Use Lanczos algorithm for resizing the image
 2. Turn ImageSet into a class like function

+## Roadmap

+### Version 1.0 Feature List

+- An image is resized to multiple resolutions of the same aspect ratio.
+- No support for cropping
+- Simple UX
+- Resize algorithm to be good enough but not great.
+If possible, bicubic.

+### Version 2.0 Feature List

+- Crop support
+- Simple interface for choosing crop-point per aspect ratio

+### Version 3.0 Feature List

+- Custom crop-point for overriding aspect-ratio crop-point

 ## Implementation Details

 - ImageSet class